 VEGA Genome Browser

-The Vertebrate Genome Annotation (VEGA) database is built on the Ensembl database, which displays computationally curated sequences for a large number of vertebrate and invertebrate species.
-In contrast to the automatically generated annotation in Ensembl, the sequence annotation stored in VEGA is the result of manual annotation led by the Wellcome Trust Sanger Institute's HAVANA group and also displays manual annotation from other sequencing centres.
-The HAVANA and VEGA projects are led by Jen Harrow.
+In contrast to the automatically generated annotation in Ensembl, the sequence annotation stored in VEGA was the result of manual annotation led by the Wellcome Sanger Institute’s HAVANA group and also displays manual annotation from other sequencing centres.
+The HAVANA and VEGA projects were led by Jen Harrow.